Canon SX70 vs G3X

 Both the SX70 and the G3X have zoom lenses built in.
 The SX70 has a 21-1365mm f/3.4-6.5 optic and the G3X offers a 24-600mm f/2.8-5.6 (focal lengths in full frame equivalent terms).
 Hence, the SX70 provides a wider angle of view at the short end, as well as more tele-photo reach at the long end than the G3X.
 The G3X offers the faster maximum aperture.

 Concerning the storage of imaging data, both the SX70 and the G3X write their files to SDXC cards.
+Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 Connectivity comparison: Canon SX70 vs G3X